mohmiim/MLIntroduction/session-3/README.md

 A Convolution Neural Network is a special kind of neural network that has been proven to work very well with images, such as recognizing faces, animals, different types of objects, and so on.

 To understand how CNN works, we need to first understand the Convolution operation.
-A convolution operation is applying a specific filter to the image to extract a specific feature by considering small squares of the input data and maintaining their relationship.
-Let's assume that our image is I and the Filter is K. How can we apply the convolution operation?
+A convolution operation applies a specific filter to the image to extract a specific feature by considering small squares of the input data and maintaining their relationship.
+Let's assume our image is I, and the Filter is K. How can we apply the convolution operation?

 <p align="center">
 <img src="images/conv.png" >
 </p>

-In the figure above, convolution is I\*K the filter K is moved across I one step at a time and for each step that part of I is multiplied by K we keep doing that till the filter had been moved over all pixels in I and we get the output image I*K
+In the figure above, convolution is I\*K. The filter K is moved across I one step at a time, and for each step, that part of I is multiplied by K we keep doing that till the filter has been moved over all pixels in I, and we get the output image I*K

 You will notice that the output did shrink in width and height, in the example above the input was 7\*7 but the output was 5\*5.
 Multiple parameters affect the convolution operation, in the previous example the filter moved one pixel at a time, this is called the stride which you can control to be suitable for your use case.
-Another factor is whether you do padding or not, in the example above the output image shrank because we did not do padding so the corner pixels could not be convoluted, while we could have added a rectangle of 0's around the image this would have increased the input size to 9\*9 so the output would have been 7\*7
+Another factor is whether you do padding or not, in the example above the output image shrank because we did not do padding so the corner pixels could not be convoluted, while we could have added a rectangle of 0's around the image, this would have increased the input size to 9\*9 so the output would have been 7\*7

 <p align="center">
 <img src="images/padding.png" height="350" width="370" >
 </p>

-The following image will show the effect of applying a specific convolution filter on an image
+The following image will show the effect of applying a specific convolution filter on an image.

 <p align="center">
 <img src="images/convSample.png" height="310" width="900" >
 </p>

-This [notebook](https://github.com/mohmiim/MLIntroduction/blob/master/session-3/ImageConv.ipynb "conv sample") contains code showing the effect of the filter on the image, so you can experiment with different values and different images.
-Some filter values can extract horizontal edges, some extracts vertical edges and so on.
+This [notebook](https://github.com/mohmiim/MLIntroduction/blob/master/session-3/ImageConv.ipynb "conv sample") contains code showing the effect of the filter on the image so that you can experiment with different values and different images.
+Some filter values can extract horizontal edges; some extract vertical edges.

-When we train a convolution Neural Network it tries to find the best filters that extract the best features to identify the different classes we are training it to recognize.
+When we train a convolution Neural Network, it tries to find the best filters that extract the best features to identify the different classes we are training it to recognize.

-In Tensorflow to create a convolution layer, you use the layer type Conv2D
+In Tensorflow, to create a convolution layer, you use the layer type Conv2D

 ~~~~{.python}
 from tensorflow.keras.layers import Conv2D